-Jill is a Phi Beta Kappa graduate from Grinnell College with bachelor's degrees in French and sociology, and has a Master's degree in nonprofit management from Case Western Reserve University.
-She is a graduate of the Wilder Foundation's James P. Shannon Leadership Institute, the Diversity Center's Lead Diversity program and the YWCA Momentum women's executive leadership program.
-She is the board vice chair for Care Alliance community health center and chairs the AIDS Funding Collaborative advisory board.
-Jill is a resident of downtown Cleveland.
+Jill earned a master's in nonprofit management from Case Western Reserve University.
+She is a Phi Beta Kappa graduate from Grinnell College with bachelor's degrees in French and sociology.
+Jill is a member of Leadership Cleveland (Class of 2017) and a graduate of the Wilder Foundation's James P. Shannon Leadership Institute, the Diversity Center's Lead Diversity program, and the YWCA's Momentum women's executive leadership program.

 Jill lives in downtown Cleveland with her husband and daughter.
 She's an avid fan of contemporary art, and enjoys painting, drawing and spending time at many of Cleveland's arts and culture organizations.

 You can reach Jill at 216.306.0113 or email@example.com.